HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day4.md

   - Next: we will study the spreadsheet at the heart of the Timeline and most data visualizations.
 The [Timeline spreadsheet](https://drive.google.com/a/lehigh.edu/previewtemplate?id=1pHBvXN7nmGkiG8uQSUB82eNlnL8xHu6kydzH_-eguHQ&mode=public#) is based in Google Drive.
   - You will need to be signed up at Google Drive.
 The timeline is quite specific in its structure.
 Here is a [discussion of the spreadsheet](https://timeline.knightlab.com/docs/using-spreadsheets.html).
   - **Create your own timeline**
-  - We will use links to photos and add our own brief text to complete the [4-step TimelineJS tutorial](https://timeline.knightlab.com/index.html#make), including the Optional Settings in Step 3.
+  - We will use links to photos and add our own brief text to complete the [4-step TimelineJS tutorial](https://timeline.knightlab.com/index.html#make).
 We will want to pay attention to photo credits.
 Our timeline will be about opening night of the 2016 Olympics in Rio, August 5, 8 p.m.
   - **Step 1** Fill in the spreadsheet with information from links below.
 For each photo and video, credit NBC Sports.
     - [Rio 2016](https://1.bp.blogspot.com/-gpgFkYiFS0k/V2PgaYiIIWI/AAAAAAAAAGg/iP_5APptn2Yoy-irza5E4unZTHJSPIg9QCLcB/s1600/Rio%2B2016%2BOlympics%2BOpening%2BCeremony.jpeg).
 Text to state that 2016 Summer Olympics were held in Rio de Janeiro, Brazil.
 Date this August 1.
     - [Concern that Rio would be ready](https://i.ytimg.com/vi/9qPPxnOlrlo/maxresdefault.jpg).
 Text focuses on some of the concerns.
 Date this August 2.